originphp/website/source/docs/mailbox.md

 * * * * * cd /var/www/app.mydomain.com && bin/console mailbox:download
 ```

+> Remember if you are going to use multiple email accounts then you will need to add these to the cron command

 ## Email Piping Configuration

-To work with email piping you need to configure your mail server to pipe the emails to your application, the following
-instructions assume your web application is installed in the `/var/www` directory.
+To work with email piping you need to configure your mail server to pipe the emails to your application, the following instructions assume your web application is installed in the `/var/www` directory.

 You will need to configure your email server to pipe the messages to the following script